zbarni/nest-simulator/doc/guides/connection_management.rst

 ``GetConnections(source=None, target=None, synapse_model=None)``: Return
-an array of identifiers for connections that match the given parameters. source and target need to be lists of node IDs, model is a string representing a synapse model.
+an array of identifiers for connections that match the given parameters. source and target need to be lists of global ids, model is a string representing a synapse model.
 If GetConnections is called without parameters, all connections in the network are returned.
 If a list of source neurons is given, only connections from these pre-synaptic